 In this show, what I want to do is answer your trading and investing questions whether it comes from options or just stock trading based on my own experience and understanding.

-Today's question is about managing or more really about taking profits of a butterfly.
+It's about managing or more really about taking profits of a butterfly.

 "Hi Sasha GM of a thousand questions here.
 My question for today is regarding how to manage butterflies because I am still working I like to write sell orders on the positions I have.
 I don't need to hit home runs in the stock market.
 I am content with making a small 2% per month, if possible.
 So, my question is regarding butterflies -- if I write a butterfly for a cost of $1.00 per contract and I want to write a good Tilt canceled order to exit the position to lock in my profits, at what price point should I write my exit order?
 Is a 50 cent profit too low?
 Is a two or three dollar profit too high?
 That's my question for today thanks, Sasha."